Deep Cleaning For Spring: Room-by-Room Checklist

 - Rotate Couch Cushions & De-Fuzz Fabric: I use this fabric defuzzer to get rid of any pills on my couch and pillows.
 It works like a charm and is oh-so-satisfying.

-- Condition Leather Chair: I have a blog post outlining exactly how to do this.
-It’s incredibly easy and my chair always looks and smells so good when I’m done.
+- Condition Leather Chair: I have a blog post outlining exactly how to care for all of your leather furniture.
+It’s incredibly easy and my furniture always looks and smells so good when I’m done.

 Kitchen

 - Empty Fridge & Wipe Down: Finn’s domain is the kitchen, so he will be tackling this one!
-Our fridge needs a good wipe down.
+Our fridge needs a good wipe down – might as well do the freezer, too!

 - Replace Door Mats: I like to pick up jute rugs for our front and back doors (inside the house) from HomeGoods.
 They get worn from wet winter boots, so I always like to replace them in the spring.
-Oh, and I always give our outside doormat a good hose down.
+Oh, and I always give our outside doormat a good hose down at this time too.

 - Wash Makeup Brushes: I’m so bad at remembering to do this, but here’s your reminder and this post explains how to do it.